Monday, 10th June 2013

 Crowned by the gems of Tokyo, Japan offers some of the best food experiences in the world.
 For the second year running, Tokyo has taken the Michelin Guide by storm and is officially the world's culinary capital with more stars than any other city.
 But it's not all about official accreditation - Japan has an amazing array of eateries from the biggest of cities to the smallest of villages, and some like to do things a bit differently.

-Here are five unique eating experiences that go beyond the standard sushi conveyor belt:
+Here are four unique eating experiences that go beyond the standard sushi conveyor belt:

 Catch your own fish